jeffmaddocks/disaggregateTable/README.md

 ## Setup - excel (Office Script)

-1. Copy this code to your clipboard: [explodeCrossTab.osts](explodeCrossTab.osts)
+1. Copy this code to your clipboard: [explodeCrossTab.ts](explodeCrossTab.ts)

 2. In Excel > choose the Automate tab > New Script button > choose "Write a script" on the right-side panel